Akhil-Selukar/DSA-Prep/Dynamic programming/README.md

 }
 ```

-Here in teh recursive calls will be reduced and the recursion tree will be simplified like below.
+Here the recursive calls will be reduced and the recursion tree will be simplified like below.

 ![DP image-3](https://github.com/Akhil-Selukar/DSA-Prep/blob/master/Dynamic%20programming/images/DP%20image-03.jpg)